 - Significant photoprotection against UVB rays

 - Vit C + Vit E work in synergy and provide great photoprotection

 - Easy to formulate, stable and relatively inexpensive

 But that's not all the goodness of sea buckthorn oil.
-It also contains antioxidant superstar, Vitamin E (in multiple forms), also antioxidant (and orange color giving) pigments beta-carotene and lycopene, as well as skin-soothing and replenishing beta-sitosterol.
+It contains antioxidant superstar, Vitamin E (in multiple forms), antioxidant (and orange color giving) pigments beta-carotene and lycopene, as well as skin-soothing and replenishing beta-sitosterol.

-We have to start by writing how fascinated we are by the amazing lavender fields of Provance and we do love pretty much everything about lavender: its look, its color, its scent....
-But, when it comes to skincare, lavender is a questionable ingredient that you probably do not want in your skincare products.
+We have to start by writing how fascinated we are by the amazing lavender fields of Provance and we do love pretty much everything about lavender: its look, its color, its scent.... but, when it comes to skincare, lavender is a questionable ingredient that you probably do not want in your skincare products.

-All in all, it makes us sad to write bad things about such a lovely plant, but when it comes to skincare, you will be better off without lavender.
+Overall, it makes us sad to write bad things about such a lovely plant, but when it comes to skincare, you will be better off without lavender.

 It's one of the active parts of Chamomile that contains about 30% of bisabolol.
 It's a clear oily fluid that is used in skincare as a nice anti-inflammatory and soothing ingredient.

 Linalool is a super common fragrance ingredient.
 It’s kind of everywhere - both in plants and in cosmetic products.
 It’s part of 200 natural oils including lavender, ylang-ylang, bergamot, jasmine, geranium and it can be found in 90-95% of prestige perfumes on the market.